-7.4.2 Geo-Referencing
+7.4.1 Geo-Referencing

-All surveys are required to be referenced to horizontal datum NAD83 (CSRS) Epoch 2010.0 and vertical datum Canadian Geodetic Vertical Datum 2013.
+All surveys are required to be referenced to horizontal datum NAD83 (CSRS) v6 and vertical datum Canadian Geodetic Vertical Datum 2013.
 (Referred to as NAD83 and CGVD2013).

-- .1 All work referenced using the NAD83. - .2 Map projection: Nova Scotia Modified Transverse Mercator projection and grid system (MTM Zone 4 and Zone 5). - .3 Datum: horizontal datum NAD83 (CSRS) Epoch 2010.0 - .4 Units: coordinates and dimensions in metric units.
+- .1 All work referenced using the NAD83. - .2 Map projection: Nova Scotia Modified Transverse Mercator projection and grid system (MTM NS Zone 4 and Zone 5). - .3 Datum: horizontal datum NAD83 (CSRS) v6 - .4 Units: coordinates and dimensions in metric units.

-7.4.3 Coordinate Accuracy
+7.4.2 Coordinate Accuracy

-- .1 Measurements and distances shall be collected to an accuracy of \pm 50 mm. - .2 Real world coordinates shall be shown correctly with no front end truncation of the coordinate values.
+.1 Measurements and distances shall be collected to an accuracy of \pm 50 mm.

+.2 Real world coordinates shall be shown correctly with no front-end truncation of the coordinate values.